TeaShull/PhytoBSA/README.md

 | `--mask_snps`           | `-msk`  | Mask known SNPs in analysis.                                                 | bool  |
 | `--critical_cutoff`     | `-cc`   | Set the critical cutoff value for significant polymorphism.                  | float |

-# Default Settings
+# ./phytobsa settings (Default Settings)

 PhytoBSA offers default settings that can be applied to streamline the analysis process.
 These default settings allow users to set preferred configurations for various parameters, ensuring consistency and reducing the need for manual configuration for each run.
 Below is a breakdown of the default settings available for configuration:

+- `--list`: Displays a list of settings.

 *Note - you can also configure these settings directly in settings/config.ini, if you so wish*

 ## Set General Defaults
 These settings are automatically applied if not explicitly passed in any mode.
 | Command                | Description                                                                          | Possible Values                                       |
 | :----------------------: | ------------------------------------------------------------------------------------ | ----------------------------------------------------- |
 | `--set_reference_name` | Set the name of the reference genome.                                                | string [see refdb info](#reference-database-manager)) |